Updated on March 16, 2023

 The Importance of Buying the Right Model

 That said, not all steamers are created equal.
 Some skip one or more of the steps listed above while others add extra steps.
 Also, the temperature can be hotter or cooler depending on the model.
-Commercial steamers tend to be the best choice, even though they’re several times more expensive than the ones you can pick up at your local big box store.

 The good news is you can still use a cooler stem cleaner to some effect.
 When the soapy water hits a bed bug, it will be unable to flee, allowing it to be sucked up into the canister where it will eventually drown.